 Aside from the warm fuzzy feeling you’ll get, knowing you’re doing your bit to save the planet, there are some other reasons you need to use Adblue®:

 This depends on your vehicle engine, size of load carried and length/type of journeys travelled.
-It also depends on whether you drive like Lewis Hamilton, your grandad out for a Sunday ride round the countryside or somewhere in between.
-For smaller users typical consumption is around a litre of Adblue® for every 600 miles, but this can vary.
+It also depends on whether you drive like Lewis Hamilton, your grandad out for a Sunday ride around the countryside or somewhere in between.
+For smaller users, typical consumption is around a litre of Adblue® for every 600 miles, but this can vary.
 Adblue® consumption is usually around 5% for diesel vans and lorries.
-When it comes to larger vehicles / fleets it’s worth purchasing larger quantities such as an IBC or bulk tank – if you give us a call, we can help you work out which is the best solution for you.
+When it comes to larger vehicles/fleets it’s worth purchasing larger quantities such as an IBC or bulk tank – if you give us a call, we can help you work out which is the best solution for you.

 Yes!
 As long as you don’t drink it, bathe in it or breathe lots of it in, you should be OK…..
 It is a colourless, non-toxic and non-flammable liquid.
 If storing large quantities, however, care must be taken to avoid spillage/leakage as it can be harmful to surface or groundwater.

-Adblue® needs to be kept in a clean, sealed container to avoid any chance of contamination (a big no-no if you want to keep your SCR system in tip top shape.)
+Adblue® needs to be kept in a clean, sealed container to avoid any chance of contamination (a big no-no if you want to keep your SCR system in tip-top shape.)
 It needs to be kept in a suitable storage container out of direct sunlight and between -6°C and 25°C. Luckily for you, we provide all types of storage solutions so you don’t need to worry about sourcing your own.
-Shelf life of Adblue® is around 12 months.
+The shelf life of Adblue® is around 12 months.
 Please read our dedicated page on Adblue storage.

 Yes.
 Our independent urea blending facility based in the centre of the UK can blend and deliver urea solutions of any strength and purity to anywhere within the UK with very short lead times.
 Examples of this are Nox reduction on selective catalyst equipment such as combined heat and power systems and Nox reduction in none selective catalyst plant such as waste incinerators.
 SCR & NSCR grade urea solutions are available in 15, 20, 30, 32, 40, 45 & 50% w/w concentration.